Lincoln Commander League

 The winners from the top four tables in the the previous week will move onto the Finals and play in the winner’s bracket.
 Decklists are required for these players, you can build your decklist using moxfield and submit those in an email to Joel Teply.

-The players who didn’t win the previous week among the top four tables are paired against each other at random at the next three tables and are still playing for additional prizes.
+The players who didn’t win the previous week among the top four tables are paired against each other at random at the next three tables and will play for additional prizes.

 For each week in the playoffs seat and turn order are determined by player seed where the lower seed goes first.